confluentinc/cp-docker-images/docs/tutorials/connect-avro-jdbc.rst

 8. Create our JDBC Source connector using the Connect REST API.
 (You'll need to have curl installed)

-  Set the CONNECT_HOSTNAME.If you are running this on Docker Machine, then the hostname will be ``docker-machine ip <your docker machine name>``
+  Set the CONNECT_HOST.
+If you are running this on Docker Machine, then the hostname will be ``docker-machine ip <your docker machine name>``.

   .. sourcecode:: bash